On this page:

 - Memorial has vetted and approved video conferencing services available to instructors.
 Consult with CITL for the tool that best meets your instructional needs.

 Beware of cyber attacks.
-Attackers are particularly active in using social engineering attacks to take advantage of the COVID-19 crisis, and its climate of dynamic change and sense of urgency.
 In addition to phishing emails, actors may use phone calls, text messages, social media and fake news to trick victims into providing personal information.
 Emails purporting to be from trusted sources may be malware in disguise.
 Be careful what you click and download.

 If you believe that information about you contained in a Memorial University record is inaccurate, contact the office having custody and control of the record and request to have it corrected.
 You may be asked to provide proof of your identity and evidence that the information in the record is inaccurate.